German Aerospace Center: Overview

-DLR has approximately 10.000 employees at 30 locations in Germany.
+DLR has approximately 10,000 employees at 30 locations in Germany.
 Institutes and facilities are spread over 13 sites, as well as offices in Brussels, Paris and Washington, D.C.
 DLR has a budget of €1 billion to cover its own research, development and operations.
 Approximately 49% of this sum comes from competitively allocated third-party funds (German: Drittmittel).
 In addition to this, DLR administers around €860 million in German funds for the European Space Agency (ESA).
 In its capacity as project management agency, it manages €1.279 billion in research on behalf of German federal ministries.
 DLR is a full member of the Consultative Committee for Space Data Systems and a member of the Helmholtz Association of German Research Centres.

-In the context of DLR's initiatives to promote young research talent, ten DLR School Labs were set up at Technische Universität Darmstadt, Technische Universität Hamburg-Harburg, RWTH Aachen, Technische Universität Dresden and in Berlin-Adlershof, Braunschweig, Bremen, Cologne-Porz, Dortmund, Göttingen, Lampoldshausen/Stuttgart, Neustrelitz, and Oberpfaffenhofen over the past years.
+In the context of DLR's initiatives to promote young research talent, 16 DLR School Labs were set up at University of Augsburg, Brandenburg University of Technology, Technische Universität Darmstadt, Technische Universität Hamburg-Harburg, RWTH Aachen, Technical University of Dortmund, Technische Universität Dresden and in Berlin-Adlershof, Braunschweig, Bremen, Cologne-Porz, Göttingen, Jena, Lampoldshausen/Stuttgart, Neustrelitz, and Oberpfaffenhofen over the past years.
 In the DLR School Labs, pupils can become acquainted with the practical aspects of natural and engineering sciences by conducting interesting experiments.